 Credit: @courtneyhelbig on Instagram

 Attention seafood lovers: save the date for a two-day feast of oysters, clams, lobster, crab, and more at this summer festival, held on the grounds of the Long Island Maritime Museum.
-Expect succulent seafood from participating restaurants like Blue Island Oyster Company and Claws Seafood Market.
+Succulent seafood can be found around every corner–last year’s participating restaurants included Blue Island Oyster Company and Claws Seafood Market.
 While at the museum, check out Oyster Sloop Priscilla.
 Built in 1888 and designated a National Historic Landmark in 2006, Priscilla was one of the last boats to dredge oysters in the region (the beds were exhausted in the early 1960s).
 Additional festival events include a main stage with live music and an arts & crafts fair, as well as face-painting, sand art, and pirate entertainment activities for kids.
-August 23-24; West Sayville. $10 cash only, children under 12, free.

 The Great New York State Fair (Finger Lakes)